 Zora Rashkis Chair for Excellence in Teaching Middle School Language Arts or Social Studies

 An endowment fund was created to honor Mrs. Rashkis, who was a much loved teacher at Phillips and Culbreth Middle Schools.
-The chair has been awarded to outstanding middle school language arts teachers.
-Starting with the 2013-14 school year, the award has been expanded to include middle school candidates teaching Social Studies.
+The chair was initially awarded to outstanding middle school language arts teachers.
+Starting with the 2013-14 school year, the award was expanded to include middle school candidates teaching Social Studies.
 This is a two-year award.

 Elmo’s Chair for Excellence in Teaching High School Math or Science